 Group therapy is an integral part of any rehab program.
-However, what kind of group therapy activities do people engage in during this type of therapy?
+However, what kind of group therapy activities do people engage in during such treatment?
 Teaching people what to expect is an important part of helping them open up to the idea of rehab.
-Since every rehab center handles group therapy differently, the activities vary between location.
+Since every rehab center handles group therapy differently, the activities vary between locations.

 Group Therapy Activities

-Identifying triggers is an essential part of all addiction treatment programs.
+Identifying trigger is an essential part of all addiction treatment programs.
 Sometimes, working in a group is an easier way to identify these triggers.
-Also, a group setting makes it possible for people to discuss them.
+A group setting makes it possible for people to discuss them.
 Being able to see that they aren’t the only ones who experience these triggers is helpful for most people.